-- Students are responsible for the list of required equipment in the PT Clinical Lab Tool Kit.
-As such none of these components will be available from the MSc (PT) Program for practice outside of clinical lab time.
-If a piece of your equipment is lost / broken during your course in the Program, you can purchase the component parts at your own discretion or purchase a complete new tool kit from the Program (i.e., the Program will not sell component parts). - Students are responsible for bringing the required components of the Tool Kit to each Clinical Lab class.
-Where possible, the course coordinators will provide students with advanced notice about what components of the Tool Kit are required for each clinical lab. - For equipment supplied by the MSc (PT) Program please report any missing, damaged or non-functioning equipment to the lab assistant/Program Manager, ASAP. - Clean up any materials (such as ultrasound gel, massage cream or powder) that may have spilled on the floor, furniture or equipment. - Linens and Pillows: The Lab Assistant will bring out a linen and pillow cart (or unlock the linen cabinet) at the start and end of each clinical laboratory.
-Note: only Course Coordinators/Instructors and the Lab Assistant are permitted in the storage room to access equipment, linen and pillow carts. - Wipe down the tops of plinths and tables prior to and after each use with the cleaning solution located in the lab and a face cloth from the clean linen cart - Place dirty laundry in the soiled laundry cart / bag - A clean pillowcase is to be applied to each pillow prior to use Each student must use their own clean hand towel from the linen cart and place on the pillowcase prior to lying down - Inform the lab assistant when there is a shortage of clean linen or cleaning solution. - Report any hazards in the lab to the Program Manager, ASAP.
+- Clean up any materials (such as ultrasound gel, massage cream or powder) that may have spilled on the floor, furniture, or equipment. - Linens and Pillows: The Lab Assistant will bring out a linen and pillow cart (or unlock the linen cabinet) at the start and end of each clinical laboratory.
+Note: only Course Coordinators/Instructors and the Lab Assistant are permitted in the storage room to access equipment, linen, and pillow carts. - Wipe down the tops of plinths and tables prior to and after each use with the cleaning solution located in the lab and a face cloth from the clean linen cart. - Place dirty laundry in the soiled laundry cart / bag. - Each student must use their own clean hand towel from the linen cart and place on the pillowcase prior to lying down - o Inform the lab assistant when there is a shortage of clean linen or cleaning solution. - Report any hazards in the lab to the Program Manager, ASAP.

-AT THE END OF EVERY CLASS IN THE LABORATORY (405, 406A OR 301, 304):
+AT THE END OF EVERY CLASS IN THE LABORATORY (304, 405 OR 406A):

-- Dispose of all dirty laundry in the soiled linen cart/bag - Return pillows (without pillowcase) to the cart - Wipe down the tops of plinths and tables that you have used during the lab and return cleaning solution and face cloths to their proper location for laundering. - Ensure all equipment is returned to the appropriate location or given to the lab assistant or instructor. - Ensure lab furniture (plinths, chairs, stools) is returned to an acceptable format (see layouts posted throughout the lab). - If equipment has been borrowed from another room, return the equipment to its proper place ASAP.
+- Dispose of all dirty laundry in the soiled linen cart/bag. - Wipe down the tops of plinths and tables that you have used during the lab and return cleaning solution and face cloths to their proper location for laundering. - Ensure all equipment is returned to the appropriate location or given to the lab assistant or instructor. - Ensure lab furniture (plinths, chairs, stools) is returned to an acceptable format (see layouts posted throughout the lab). - If equipment has been borrowed from another room, return the equipment to its proper place ASAP.